 If you're looking for the heart of Tokyo's distinctive kawaii fashion culture, Harajuku is the place to go.
 Harajuku is the district that gave us Lolita girls, decora, the pancake boom and Kyary Pamyu Pamyu.
 This Shibuya neighbourhood has been the captial of Tokyo teen fashion (and vintage stores) for decades, and it's still nurturing unorthodox, garish styles even as big-name international retailers like Zara, Nike and Adidas rush into the area.

-It's the neighbourhood that gave us Lolita girls, decora and Kyary Pamyu Pamyu.
-Harajuku has been the epicentre of Tokyo teen fashion for decades, and it's still nurturing unorthodox, garish styles even as big-name international retailers like H&M, Forever 21 and American Eagle Outfitters muscle in on the area.
 Join us on a trip around Harajuku's best restaurants, cafés, gift shops and fashion boutiques – lots of fashion boutiques.
-And if these 50 things to do in Harajuku aren't enough for you, make sure to check out our guides to the area's best vintage stores, Tokyo's best pancakes and the city's very best shops.
+And if these 50 things to do in Harajuku aren't enough for you, make sure to check out our guide to Tokyo's best flagship stores and sneaker specialists.

 RECOMMENDED: The best free things to do in Tokyo